chinaemere14/tipcalculator1/README.md

 Time spent: between 25-30 hours in total

 Hello!
-Chinaemere Ike.
+I'm Chinaemere Ike.
 I am a sophomore Computer Science & Political Science major at Texas A&M University.

 The following **required** functionality is complete:
 * [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.